-"Culture calendar" - in a culturally varied class, the teacher can create a motley culture calendar with celebrations and festive occasions from all the native regions / home countries or ethnicities or religions students belong to.
+programme and important events, characteristic for the region and the country (for example before Christmas the students illustrate, sing or perform Christmas songs and melodies, dance specific dances and prepare Christmas concerts).
+"Culture calendar" - in a culturally varied class, the teacher can create a mottey culture calendar with celebrations and festive occasions from all the native regions / home countries or ethnicities or religions students belong to.
 According to this calendar, the teacher can assign the task of preparing a small demonstration to the students, whose day is "celebrated" at the school - this can work for students at 4th or 5th grade and above.
 Requesting parents' support would further the inclusion through the involvement of another generation in the school community activities.
 "Stories and masterpieces of famous musicians, experiencing various challenges" - the teacher can prepare with materials - curious facts, stories from the lives of and examples of the musical genius of different famous musicians, who experience some kind of challenge (behavioral, physical, cognitive).
-Some examples, which can be used:

-- Role models with physical disabilities: Itzhak Perlman, violinist; Thomas Quast off, bass-baritone; Ronan Tynan, tenor; Leon Fleisher, pianist. - Role models with sensory disabilities: Dame Evelyn Glennie, Stevie Wonder, Ray Charles, Andrea Bocelli, Brian Wilson. - Role models with autism: composers Donna Williams, Hakkari Oe and performers Tristan "Tum-Tum" Mendoza and Glenn Gould. - Role models with emotional behavioral disorders: John Ogdon, award winning pianist, who was the subject of the BBC 1981 movie virtuoso based on his biography and his losing fight with mental illness and manic depression; Charles "Buddy" Bolden, Thelonious Monk and Jaco Pistorius, the late great pianist and pedagogue Vladimir Horowitz, who experienced a psychosomatic illness. - Role models with learning disabilities and attention deficit: the twice exceptional Albert Einstein, the scientist who changed the world through the theory of relativity, was also a passionate musician and an accomplished violinist. - 4.
-Each session should end with a closing feedback activity, in which each student can say how they feel at that point, compared to how they were feeling at the start of the session.
-The teacher should record or write down the students' comments and ask them further questions as to what they liked the most, what they would love to repeat and what they could skip.
+Some examples, which can be used: Role models with physical disabilities: Itzhak Perlman, violinist; Thomas Quastoff, bass-baritone; Ronan Tynan, tenor; Leon Fleisher, pianist.
+Role models with autism: composers Donna Williams, Hikari Oe and performers Thristan "Tum-Tum" Mendoza and Glenn Gould.
+Role models with amotonal behavioral disorders: John Ogdon, award winning pianist, who was the subject of the BBC 1981 movie virtuoso based on his biography and his losing fight with mental illness and manic depression; Charles "Buddy" Bolden, Thelonious Monk and Jaco Pastorius, the late great pianist and pedagogue Vladimir Horowitz, who experienced a psychosomatic illness.
+Role models with learning disabilities and attention deficit: the twice exceptional Albert Einstein, the scientist who changed the world through the theory of relativity, was also a pas MATERIALS & love to repeat and what they could skip.
+Music - technical means and the musical performances/masterpieces (audio ADDITIONAL RESOURCES and video files), which are to be used for listening, dancing to and singing/playing; Microphones and Music System; Keyboard; Children Percussion Musical Instruments; Drawing blocks of paper, colored pencils, crayons or water colors.
+Suitable shoes or clothes for dancing; Costumes or special types of instruments for multi-culti activities.

-MATERIALS & ADDITIONAL RESOURCES

-Music - technical means and the musical performances/masterpieces (audio and video files), which are to be used for listening, dancing to and singing/playing;

-Microphones and Music System; Keyboard; Children Percussion Musical Instruments;

-Drawing blocks of paper, colored pencils, crayons or water colors.

-Suitable shoes or clothes for dancing:

-Costumes or special types of instruments for multi-culti activities.